 2013 Fuel Tank Recall

 In 2013, Jeep Liberty vehicles were recalled by Chrysler because its fuel tanks put occupants at risk in a rear-impact collision.
 The risk is that the fuel tanks in these jeeps were at risk of breaking in even low-speed rear-end collisions.
-If you have ever watched a few action movies, you know full well what the risk is here: fire and explosion.
+If you have ever watched a few action movies, you know the risk here: fire and explosion.

 How could Chrysler be so dumb?
 Well, they are not dumb.
 There is a method to the madness, albeit one that puts sales over safety.
 Because they put the tank behind the rear axle, they can put off-road hardware between the vehicle’s axles.
 It makes for a better Jeep in every way except safety.
-When the federal government stepped in and said, “Hey, this is unsafe”, the Chrysler responded by saying, “No, it is not.”
+When the federal government stepped in and said, “Hey, this is unsafe”, Chrysler responded, “No, it is not.”
 It is like trying to win an argument with your parent.

 But here is the crazy thing.
-This recall did not even get completely until the summer of 2014 when Chrysler sent out approximately 2.5 million recall notices.
+This recall was not complete until the summer of 2014 when Chrysler sent out approximately 2.5 million recall notices.
 Pretty incredible!